SvenMarcus/deepcore-standalone/README.md

 ## Basic set up
 ### Using the framework in Galactic Conquest

 A single story plot in a GC should be set as the container for the EawX Framework.
-A high `ServiceRate` must be set (we use 0.1) in order to guarantee that all plugins will receive updates at the correct time.
-The `EawXMod` object that loads and updates your plugins can be instantiated without any arguments or with a `context` table that can include variables you want to pass to every plugin `init()` function and a plugin folder list.
-If no plugin folder list is specified the plugin system will load the file `eawx-plugins/InstalledPlugins.lua`.
+A high `ServiceRate` must be set (we use 0.1) in order to ensure that all plugins will receive updates at the correct time.
+Calling `deepcore:galactic` will load plugins from the folder specified in the configuration table and return a plugin runner that is responsible for continuously updating your plugins.
+Additionally a `context` table that can include variables you want to pass to every plugin `init()` function and a list of plugin folders may be provided inside the configuration table.
+If no plugin folder list is given the plugin system will load the file `InstalledPlugins.lua` from the specified plugin folder.

 <details>
   <summary>Click to see the main GC Lua file</summary>